 - Moderate intake is recommended during pregnancy.

-Hibiscus rose lemonade is more than a refreshing seasonal drink - it is a science-supported wellness beverage.
+Finally: Hibiscus rose lemonade is more than a refreshing seasonal drink - it is a science-supported wellness beverage.
 Its unique combination of antioxidants, cardiovascular benefits, metabolic support, stress-regulating properties, and skin-protective nutrients makes it an ideal addition to seasonal health rituals.
 Enjoyed mindfully, it bridges hydration, nutrition, and holistic well-being in one elegant glass.